 And the fix is sometimes so easy.
 But it requires shifting your perspective.
 And walking a mile in your customer’s shoes.

 Here’s where you can start

-Click the neon yellow button below to download my “Why should your customer care?” copy checkup and go through all the steps to see if the copy on your website (or in your, say, free trial emails) talks about what matters to your target audience.
+Click the button below to download my “Why should your customer care?” copy checkup and go through all the steps to see if the copy on your website (or in your, say, free trial emails) talks about what matters to your target audience.